Husayn ibn Ali: In the verses of the Quran

+Another example is verse 3:61 of the Quran.
+After an inconclusive debate about Jesus with a Christian delegation from Najran in 10/631–2, it was decided to engage in mubuhala, where both parties would pray to invoke God's curse upon whoever was the liar.
+This is when Muhammad is reported to have received verse 3:61 of the Quran, also known as the verse of mubahala.
+Madelung argues that 'our sons' in the verse of mubahala must refer to Muhammad's grandchildren, Hasan and Husayn.
+In that case, he continues, it would be reasonable to also include in the event their parents, Ali and Fatima.
+Madelung writes that their inclusion by Muhammad in this significant ritual must have raised the religious rank of his family.
+A similar view is voiced by Lalani.

 In the explanation and interpretation of verse 23 of Surah ash-Shura, Tabatabai in Al-Mizan, while reporting and criticizing the various sayings of the commentators, has said that the meaning of "nearness" is the love of the Ahl al-Bayt of Muhammad; That is, Ali is Fatima, Hassan and Husayn.
-He goes on to cite various narrations from Sunnis and Shiites that have clarified this issue.
+He goes on to cite various narrations from Sunnis and Shias that have clarified this issue.
 Sunni commentators such as Fakhr al-Razi and Ibn Kathir have also referred to this issue.
 Verse 15 of Surah Al-Ahqaf talks about a pregnant woman who endures a lot of pain and suffering.
 This verse is considered a reference to Fatima Zahra, and the son is also known as Husayn, when God expressed his condolences to Muhammad about the fate of this grandson and Muhammad expressed this to Fatima Zahra, she was very upset.
 Other verses that the Shiites attribute to Husayn include verse 6 of Surah Al-Ahzab and 28 of Surah Az-Zukhruf, which have been interpreted to mean the continuation of the Imamate from his generation.
 Also, verses such as 77 Surah an-Nisa, 33 Surah al-Isra and 27th to 30th Surah Al-Fajr refer to the uprising and killing of Husayn from the Shiite point of view.

-In the biography of the Prophet of Islam
+In the biography of Muhammad

 Husayn is placed as an example for the second weight in the narrations related to "Thaqalin".
 In another group of narrations related to Hasnain, they are introduced as "the master of the youth of Paradise".
-His name and Hassan's, due to their young age, are among those who pledge allegiance in renewing allegiance to the Prophet, which indicates the Prophet's goal in strengthening their historical and social status.
+His name and Hassan's, due to their young age, are among those who pledge allegiance in renewing allegiance to Muhammad, which indicates Muhammad's goal in strengthening their historical and social status.

-News of Husayn's fate

-There are narrations that Gabriel informed Muhammad at the time of Husayn's birth that his ummah would kill Husayn and that the Imamate would be from Husayn, and that Muhammad informed his companions of how Husayn had been killed.
-Except for Muhammad, Ali and Hasan, they had said the same thing.
-God also informed the previous prophets about the killing of Husayn.
-Ali also knew that Husayn would be killed in Karbala, and once he passed by this area, he stopped and cried and remembered the news of Muhammad.
-He interpreted Karbala (کربلا) as (کرب) anguish and (بلا) calamity.
-The slain of Karbala will enter Paradise without any reckoning.